uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 ![Coarse Aggregate vs Concrete Compressive Strength](images/ca.png){#fig:plot-5 height=2.5in}

 We can observe from Figure @fig:plot-5 that there is no positive correlation between the coarse aggregate and the concrete compressive strength.
-We needed help understanding how to interpret the graph.
+We found it difficult to interpret the graph.
 Its effects are not evident in the samples that we took.
 We need a more refined model to understand the effects of this property.

 ![Fine Aggregate vs Concrete Compressive Strength](images/fa.png){#fig:plot-6 height=2.5in}